gvwilson/thirdbit/_posts/2011/2011-08-18-spelling-fairness-and-javascript.md

 date: 2011-08-18 10:18:46
 year: 2011
 ---
 My daughter has been sounding out words for a while now, and in the last couple of weeks has gone from c-a-t to "B-os-ton" (as in "Boston Pizza").
-A couple of days ago, she was struggling with a new word: eff, are, eye, ee, en, dee --- we've taught her that when two vowels are together, the first one says its name, so she pronounced it to rhyme with "blind".
+A couple of days ago, she was struggling with a new word: eff, are, eye, ee, en, dee—we've taught her that when two vowels are together, the first one says its name, so she pronounced it to rhyme with "blind".
 "Close," I told her.
-"It's 'friend' --- in this word, the <em>second</em> vowel says its name."
+"It's 'friend'—in this word, the <em>second</em> vowel says its name."
 She wrinkled her nose and said, "That's not fair."

 She's right: the "rules" of English spelling aren't fair.
 Neither, unfortunately, are the rules of many programming languages.
 For example, suppose I tell you that:
 <pre>4 * "5" =&gt; 20</pre>